So, let me begin with Paris. My first memory of that journey in 2003 is related to the unusual heat!

 One of the first impressions I had when arriving to the city is that it was really easy to move around.
 Everything was nicely marked, all the modes of transport were reliable, Paris traffic was easy to navigate.
 Actually, not long before my trip to Paris, the new law was adopted saying that only public transport vehicles (buses and taxis) were allowed to drive along the yellow lane.
 Can you imagine!
 Nowadays, that is something a lot of cities wouldn’t be able to imagine their existence without, it’s just one ordinary regulation we are so used to.

 “If you want to take the subway, there is a 14 euro ticket that lasts for two weeks, and you will get the map of all the subway and bus lines.
 There is another map on every station, so it will be quite hard to get lost.
 If you would rather go by bus, pas de probleme!
-More maps, info at the station on when to expect the next bus or the bus to stop, if being inside the vehicle.”
+More maps, info at the station on when to expect the next bus or when the bus will stop, if being inside the vehicle.”

 Because the public transport was so well organized, even the rush hour wasn’t that bad, above the ground that is.
 Below, it was like in a bee hive!
 Given the weather conditions, it was nice to hop on the bus from time to time to cool down, since all the vehicles were air conditioned.